 As an affiliate marketer, you will work online.
 Affiliate marketing requires an online presence.
 After all, all the major tools and services needed to manage an affiliate marketing business are online.

 You may have a good reason to meet with a network representative or partner, but for the most part, all the relationships are online, too.
 You can meet up on social media.

 That gives you the freedom to live and work almost anywhere with a stable internet connection.
 That covers most places in the world, including places with refreshingly low rental prices and warm, sandy beaches.

-You’re saving on office space, but that isn’t the only way you’re saving.
+You’re saving on office space, but that isn’t the only way you’re saving from your affiliate sales.
 You also don’t have to store the products.

 There’s no warehouse you have to be rent.
 The products aren’t yours.
 That means you don’t have to price them, ship them, or provide support for them.